jayendra123123/eye-disease-/CONNECTION_GUIDE.md

 # DeepEye - AI Eye Disease Detection

 ## 🔗 How to Connect Frontend to ML Models

-Your DeepEye application now has a complete connection between the React frontend and your trained ML models!
-Here's how it all works:

 ## 📁 Project Structure

 ```